 That’s the reason that so many people choose our small principality for their annual holiday.
 From hiking to duty-free shopping to skiing, we have something for everyone in a relaxed setting.
 Every year, Andorra, a country of about 75,000 citizens, welcomes several million visitors.

 Certain aspects of our size and geography mean that it pays to be a bit strategic about your travel plans.
-Getting to Andorra is a pleasant journey, but not necessarily as simple as just buying a plane ticket for a weekend getaway.
+Travelling to Andorra is a pleasant journey, but not necessarily as simple as just buying a plane ticket for a weekend getaway.

-Snapshot of How to Get to Andorra
+How to Get to Andorra: Summary

 Luckily, from a government regulation standpoint, it is one of the easiest countries to visit.
 Tourists can stay for up to 90 days without a visa.
 As we’ll discuss further, you need to enter through France or Spain, which are part of the Schengen zone.
 That step should also be straightforward, especially if you hold a passport from an EU country or one on the visa-free list (like the US, Japan or Canada).